 After the spectacular close encounter of the Moon with Jupiter and Venus (in the early morning skies of late January), the two planets are gradually moving further apart as seen from the Earth’s skies.

 Venus is the only planet that is visible during the daytime without a telescope or binoculars.
 In a clear provincial park sky, far away from sources of pollutants, you may be able to see it if you shield yourself from the sun.
 The best way to look is to note where it is at sunset on a certain day and then come back the next day a little before sunset and try to find it a little higher up in the sky.

 Mars is visible in the evening sky in the constellation of Aries.
 The Earth has moved much further in its orbit than Mars has, and as a result, we are now much further away than six months ago.
 At that point, Mars appeared (in telescopes) almost four times larger than it does today.
 Its next big viewing will be in late September, early October 2020.

 In the morning sky, two planets are now visible.
 Jupiter, described in last month’s blog, is well placed, high in the south by around 3:00 am.

-Saturn, the ringed planet, rises around 4:30 in the morning and is visible low in the southwest at sunrise.
+Saturn, the ringed planet, rises around 4:30 am and is visible low in the southwest at sunrise, making it very difficult to see.
 Because of its size and beautiful ring system, Saturn is considered to be the “crown jewel” of the solar system.